-This week you’ll see special series of posts documenting my trip to China.
-It has the world’s biggest economy, where people buy more smartphones than any other country on earth.
-One in five people on Earth are Chinese, and as I begin to fly over the country, it still takes many more hours to reach our destination.
+China has the world’s biggest economy, and people buy more smartphones than anywhere else.
+One in five people on Earth are Chinese, and as I begin to fly over the country, there’s still many more hours overlying this vast place before I reach our destination.

 After getting off my flight I begin the journey across Hong Kong, where I’ve landed.
 The city is a former British colony but sits here in southeastern China.
 Although it has now been handed over to the People’s Republic of China, it’s an autonomous territory officially known as the “Hong Kong Special Administrative Region” where around 7.2 million people live.
 Despite it being one of the most densely-populated areas of the world, the driving seems is orderly and smooth.
 It still has a lot of Britishness about it.
 The cars have similar UK-style numberplates, the road signs are familiar, as are the traffic lights.
 We drive on the left and the drivers are courteous and calm as I gaze at the swish, tall office towers that rise high above the city.